Brasão of Barreto family - Velsao - Goa India.

-The family of Barreto’s settled in Velsao Pale Salcete PO Cansaulim Goa, under the Mormugao Constituency, in Goa, West of India is one of the grandest of the State’s colonial mansions.
+The family of Barreto’s settled close to the main port of Goa being Marmagoa, Marmagoa being close to Velsao Pale Salcete PO Cansaulim Goa, under the Mormugao Constituency, in Goa, West of India is one of the grandest of the State’s colonial mansions.

 These mansions are the most exquisite heritage houses in the countryside, having a Indo-Portuguese style facade.
-It has a lot of imported chandeliers, paintings, porcelain, crystals, period furniture and other antique items.
+It has a large imported chandelier and Indo-Portuguese paintings, porcelain, hand crafted crystals, old period furnitures and other antique items.
 From the main reception area, one walks into the stately ballroom hall with a hollow wood carved ceiling.
 As you step into the grand ballroom its designed with exquisite elegance, with heavy teak wood furniture and floor, reminiscent of grand royal dinners and balls, the roof above the hall is like a boat overturned.
 The Ballroom and the Dining Room floors are solid teak wood.
-Long ago there used to be Italian and Belgian crystal chandeliers, antique Chinese porcelain, leather-upholstered chairs from Portugal, floor mosaics made up of tiles from Italy, since the house was closed for many years a lot of things were stolen.
+Long ago there used to be Italian and Belgian crystal chandeliers, antique Chinese porcelain, leather-upholstered chairs from Portugal and local Goan handicrafts, floor mosaics made up of tiles were imported from Italy, since the house was closed for many years a lot of things were stolen.
 A huge stuccoed balcony hangs with large ornate windows were the norm in Portugal.
 In colonial Goa too, design served a similar purpose – to mark out houses in an era in which symmetry was the norm, and to identify the social status of their inhabitants.
 Rare porcelain from Macao brought by the English and Dutch East India Companies.
 Some windows behind the house are made of scraped and laminated oyster shells found at the local Velsao beach.

 The House of the Barreto family is of the 17th century has two separate buildings which were once upon a time connected through a small corridor.
 The large entrance leads to two flights of steps and gets you to the top storey of the house.
 Here one can see the two large doors.
 The mansion is now divided into two equal wings.
 Today the main facade of the building with the Brazão (Coat of Arms) remains with Mr Ivor Antonio Barreto, Former Deputy Director of Accounts in the Food and Drugs Administration and the behind house has been divided between the first cousins of the Barreto family, in which one half of the building is inherited by Mr Anton Barreto and other by Mr Orlando Barreto & brothers.
 The house has large bedrooms, where elaborately carved beds and wooden furniture in rosewood and teak wood, some carrying the initials of the family coat of arms.